 The hike to the monastery can be broken down into stages.
 The first stage is the trek to the cafeteria (where lunch will be served) which is situated on a rocky outcrop across a ravine from the monastery.
 This leg of the trek takes approximately 45 to 60 minutes to reach.

 The 2nd stage of the walk is from the cafeteria to the lookout opposite the monastery.
 This leg takes close to one hour.
 The 3rd stage is the trek/climb down the 475 steps in the cliff face to the bottom of the ravine which crosses over a stream and waterfall before the path again ascends another 300 odd steps to the entrance of the monastery.
+Once here, you will be able to enter into the monastery and view the cave where Shabdrung Ngawang Namgyal meditated (cameras are not allowed inside the monastery).
 The visit and climb to the entrance and back to the lookout will take approximately one hour.
 Enjoy a picnic lunch on the mountainside.
 (B,L,D)

 Following breakfast this morning, you will be transferred to Paro airport for your flight to your onward destination.
 (B)